-- the end of institutional schools (because of the belief that schools are generally poor educational environments).
-Ivan Illich, the person who coined the term ‘deschooling’, said the fact that we’re in love with schools, despite their poor learning environment, is evidence we’re institutionalized and need to be deschooled ourselves).
+- the end of institutional schools as the best way in a parents head (because schools are generally poor educational environments).
+Ivan Illich, the person who coined the term ‘deschooling,’ said the fact that we’re in love with schools, despite their poor learning environment, is evidence we’re institutionalized and need to be deschooled ourselves).
 This is more of a concept.

-We’ll be referring to the second definition more when we talk about deschooling in this article.
+We’ll be referring to the second definition more when discussing deschooling in this article.

 Some Deschooling Benefits

-There are many of advantages of deschooling your child which will help them deal with the loss of school structure and embrace the less formal learning style that home learning brings.
+There are many advantages of deschooling your child, which will help them deal with the loss of school structure and embrace the less formal learning style that home learning brings.
 These advantages include:

 - children having time to discover their gifts and interests